SayWhat04/FishIT/README.md

 ## Testing Strategy

-FishIT implements a comprehensive testing approach covering all layers of the application:
+FlashCardz implements a comprehensive testing approach covering all layers of the application:

 ### Types of Tests